WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

  wp-env start
  ```

-You will have a full WordPress site installed, navigate to: http://localhost:8888/ the defualt user is "admin" and default password is "password"
+You will have a full WordPress site installed, navigate to: http://localhost:8888/ using your browser, log in to the WordPress dashboard at http://localhost:8888/wp-admin/ using Username "admin" and Password "password", without the quotes.

 **3. Code Editor**